 - Knowledge of sources and methods of prospect research.

-- Bachelor’s degree preferred but not required in art history, liberal arts, management or business.
+- Bachelor’s degree in art history, liberal arts, arts administration, management or business preferred but not required.

-- Minimum of three years of direct fundraising/development experience in a nonprofit or educational organization preferred; experience in an established development office highly desirable.
+- Minimum of two years of direct fundraising/development experience in a nonprofit or educational organization preferred; experience in an established development office highly desirable.

 - Attention to detail, time management, organizational and multitasking skills.